Samsung/tizen-docs/docs/tizen-studio/rt-sdk/rt-stthings-extensions-cover.md

-# SmartThings&trade; Extension
+# SmartThings™ Extension

 ## Dependencies
 - Ubuntu Only

-The Tizen Studio for RT provides many extended features for SmartThings&trade;-connected IoT applications.
+The Tizen Studio for RT provides many extended features for SmartThings™-connected IoT applications.

 You can select a device model template from the Project Wizard and create a project that, by default , contains a lot of stub code for easy development.
 You only need to add user-defined logic or hardware-specific I/O control.